AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

  * does not contain nested subprogram or package declarations or instantiations
  * not recursive
- * has a single point of return at the end of the subprogram
  * not called in an assertion or a contract
  * not called in a potentially unevaluated context
  * not called before its body is seen